Functional Periodic ARMA Processes: Abstract

 \section{Abstract}

-Periodicity is a common feature in functional time series analysis.
-While autoregressive models in Hilbert spaces have been extended to incorporate it, existing approaches often remain loosely specified or fail to capture inter-seasonal dependencies.
-This paper introduces periodic autoregressive moving average (fpARMA) processes in general separable Hilbert spaces that fully model inter-seasonal structure.
-We establish conditions for periodic stationarity, finite moments, and weak dependence, and propose consistent Yule–Walker-type estimators with convergence rates under Sobolev-type regularity.
-Examples demonstrate applicability and model assumptions.
+Periodicity is a common feature of time series.
+For finite-dimensional data, periodic autoregressive moving average (ARMA) models have been extensively studied.
+In functional time series analysis, AR models have been extended to incorporate periodicity, but existing approaches remain incomplete and do not cover the ARMA setting.
+This paper develops a rigorous theoretical framework for functional periodic ARMA (fPARMA) processes in general separable Hilbert spaces.
+The proposed model class accommodates periodically varying dependence structures.
+We derive sufficient conditions for periodic stationarity, the existence of finite moments, and weak dependence.
+Moreover, we study Yule-Walker-type estimators for the fPAR operators and, in a specific setting, estimators for the fPARMA operators, and establish convergence rates under Sobolev-type regularity assumptions.

 { \textit{MSC 2020 subject classifications:} 62F12, 62M10, 62R10}

 { \textit{Keywords:} AR; ARMA; functional data; functional time series; PARMA; periodicity}